souffle-lang/souffle-lang.github.io/_docs/functors.md

  * The implementation of a functor must be reentrant.
 Souffle is highly parallel and several threads may execute the implementation of a user-defined functor in parallel.
 Pthread synchronisation techniques may be required.

  * A single shared-library `libfunctors.so` contains all user-defined functors.
 The environment variable `LD_LIBRARY_PATH` must contain the path where the functor library is located so that either the interpreter or the executable Datalog program can load shared-library.

+ * The name of the user-defined functor must be a C-linkable name (not a C++ linkable name).
+For example, if the user-defined functor f is declared, the shared-library must have a function f in the shared library with a C style argument passing mechanism.

 For example, we can implement the user-defined functor in C++ with the following code: